-So you’re feeling angry today… that’s ok.
-Read on we can help with you that.
+So you’re feeling angry today… that’s okay.
+Read on how we can help with you that.

 Sometimes we can think of feeling angry as being ‘bad’ or ‘wrong’ but it’s not.
-Whatever we feel is ok and anger is a normal feeling; however, sometimes our behavior that happens as a result of being angry is not ok.
+Whatever we feel is okay and anger is a normal feeling; however, sometimes our behaviour that happens as a result of being angry is not okay.

 - It is OK to feel angry

 - It is NOT OK to hurt people, objects or yourself

 Let’s explore your anger a little more - How angry do you feel?

 Can you measure it on a scale of 1-10?

 Or can you use other words to describe your anger?

 When we get angry things happen in our body like your face goes red, your heart beats faster, your breathing goes faster and you might clench your fists.

 We call these your Early Warning Signs, this is your bodies way of telling you how you are feeling, like an alarm system.